anunna/blackarch-wiki/install_guide.md

 Networking is disabled by default on the live environment for various professional reasons, e.g., Forensic Analysis.

-Networking is managed by systemd and can be enabled with `systemctl enable --now systemd-networkd && dhcpcd` | For further reading please see [systemd-networkd](https://wiki.archlinux.org/title/Systemd-networkd).
+Networking is managed by systemd and can be enabled with `systemctl enable --now systemd-networkd && dhcpcd`.
+For further reading please see [systemd-networkd](https://wiki.archlinux.org/title/Systemd-networkd).

 Wireless networking is managed by [iwd](https://wiki.archlinux.org/title/Iwd).
 ```